 See things with a different eye

-But if you rely on a different cultural basis, such as in China, where green is associated with health and prosperity, it’s the kind of colour that you’d keep in the entrance way of your home.
+You can rely on a different cultural basis.
+For example, in China, where green is associated with health and prosperity; it’s the kind of colour that you’d keep in the entrance way of your home.
 Indeed, in the bedroom, green can mean infidelity.

 Create to make an impact

 When you begin to understand what pushes people to take a decision over another one, you can get a rather accurate picture of human nature.
 Agatha Christie has been relying entirely on her intuitive psychological understanding of people to create characters who don’t fall thin even on paper.
 Miss Marple and Hercule Poirot are exquisitely well defined, and, as readers, we already understand their behaviours and their values.